Sajal92/Forecasting-Insurance-Charges/README.md

 docker image build -t rover .
 docker run -p 5000:5000 -d rover
 ```
-* Go to your browser and type the url: <localhost:5000>
+* Go to your browser and type the url: [localhost:5000](localhost:5000)
-* There you can enter inputs for rovers
+* There you can enter inputs for rovers and press submit to generate the output.
+If the entries are wrong the output will contain error
+* messaege otherwise the final state

 ## Brief Introduction
 Code has been developed using TDD approach in a OOP layout and supplied as a python package.